Youssef3082004/Tawasul/Readme.md

 * `Cleaned_Emotions_4.csv`: Includes the original `text` and `label` columns, along with the new `CleanedText` and `Emotion` (mapped name) columns.

 * `Cleaned_Emotions_2.csv`: Includes only the final `CleanedText` and `Emotion` columns, ready for modeling.

+## 🎯 Model Performance

+The LSTM-based emotion recognition model achieved an **accuracy of 94%** on the test set, demonstrating strong performance in classifying the six primary emotion classes from text data.